What is workers compensation and the various workers compensation schemes?

-If you have been injured at work or you believe your work may have contributed to an injury or disease then you may be entitled to compensation.
-Contact one of our workers compensation lawyers to see if you have a viable workers compensation claim, contact one of our workers compensation lawyers.
+If you have been injured at work or you believe your work may have contributed to an injury or disease then you may be entitled to workers compensation.
+To see if you are eligible for workers compensation or if have a viable workers compensation claim, contact one of our workers compensation lawyers.

 The Commonwealth of Australia has maintained workers compensation schemes for more than a century, providing different compensation schemes for each state / territories.